 Certain family members of beneficiaries of international protection enjoy the right to join the beneficiary in Belgium trough family reunification.
 The legal basis for family reunification is Article 10 of the Aliens Act.

-In 2018, UNHCR and the Federal Migration Centre (Myria) published a report illustrating the main obstacles that beneficiaries of international protection currently face in the context of family reunification.
+In 2018, UNHCR and the Federal Migration Centre (Myria) published a report illustrating the main obstacles that beneficiaries of international protection face in the context of family reunification.
 These include:

 - obstacles encountered in submitting a visa application;

 - the narrow definition of the family members of a beneficiary of international protection and the long and uncertain procedure for humanitarian visas;

 - the strict conditions for family reunification where the application could not be submitted within one year of recognition or granting of international protection status;